Open navigation

 Social media

-Mitchell is an Associate in the CMS Infrastructure, Construction and Energy Disputes practice based in Riyadh.
-He has a depth of experience advising on complex construction, infrastructure and engineering disputes proceedings across Middle East, Asia-Pacific, UK, Europe, and Africa.
+Mitch is an Associate in the Infrastructure, Construction and Energy Disputes practice at CMS in Riyadh.
+He has over five years of post qualification experience representing clients on complex construction and infrastructure disputes, with a particular focus on Saudi Arabia and the wider Middle East.

 Relevant experience